Azure-Samples/PetSpotR/docs/lab.md

 You're now ready to deploy your application to Azure.
 You'll use the Azure CLI to deploy your infrastructure:

-1. Run `az login` to log in to Azure.
-You'll be prompted to open a browser window to authenticate.
-Use these credentials:
+1. Run `az login --use-device-code` to log in to Azure.
+You'll need to use a device code because you're running in a Codespace.
    - @lab.CloudPortalCredential(User1).Username
    - @lab.CloudPortalCredential(User1).Password